Bishop Island (Queensland): Recreational use

-A unidentified male body washed upon Bishop's Island during September 1955; cause of death was rule as a possible heart attack by police.
+An unidentified male body washed upon Bishop's Island during September 1955; cause of death was rule as a possible heart attack by police.

 Integration into the Port of Brisbane and Land Reclamation

 In 1976, the island was used by the Port of Brisbane.
-During the early 1990's, port development was underway when munition, including grenades, shells and gas containers, were found by workers during additional land dredging.
+During the early 1990s, port development was underway when munition, including grenades, shells and gas containers, were found by workers during additional land dredging.
 In 2004, the port expanded through land reclamation in Moreton Bay, resulting in Bishop Island ceasing to exist as an island, becoming part of the mainland port and the Fisherman Islands.
 The remains of the Lucinda were removed in 1993.
 In order to continue to commemorate Allan Bishop, on 16 March 2000, the bridge over the Boat Passage to the port was named Captain Bishop Bridge.
-To cater for increased traffic to the port, in 2010-2011 the bridge was demolished and replaced by a pair of bridges known as the Captain Bishop Bridges.
+To cater for increased traffic to the port, in 2010–2011 the bridge was demolished and replaced by a pair of bridges known as the Captain Bishop Bridges.

 Captain Allan Fitzroy Bishop

 Captain Allan Fitzroy Bishop was born on 29 November 1857 in Doverport, Essex He became an apprentice at the age 14 in 1871.
 Captain Bishop first came to Australia in 1872, where he worked on a number of shipping barques.

 Bishop was chosen in 1901 to captain the Hercules, which was used to dredge Bishop Island.
 He was captain of this ship until 1917, when it was decommissioned.

-He spent 49 years within the Harbours and Rivers Department of the Queensland Government, before retiring in 1931.
-He died on the 12 August 1950.
+He spent 49 years within the Harbours and Rivers Department of the Queensland Government, before retiring in 1931 at the age of 75.
+Captain Bishop was a foundation member of the Company of Master Mariners.
+Captain Bishop died on the 12 August 1950 at the age of 92.